Ninjastrike/SOC-Log-Analysis/ssh-brute-force-splunk/README.md

 # SSH Brute Force Detection using Splunk

-This project demonstrates how SSH authentication logs can be analysed using Splunk SIEM to detect brute-force attacks, identify suspicious behaviour, and simulate real-world SOC (Security Operations Centre) workflows.
+This project demonstrates how SSH authentication logs can be analysed using Splunk SIEM to detect brute-force attacks and identify suspicious behaviour.

----

-## 🧠 Project Overview

 SSH (Secure Shell) logs capture authentication attempts and connection details.
-Analysing these logs enables detection of unauthorised access attempts and brute-force activity.

-In this project, raw SSH logs were ingested into Splunk, parsed using regex, and analysed to identify suspicious behaviour patterns.
+By ingesting raw logs into Splunk, extracting fields using regex, and applying detection queries, suspicious activity patterns such as high-volume failed logins and automated scanning can be identified.

 ---